vamsi12a2/patents-restful-api/README.md

 API EndPoints:

-/authenticate - for authetication
+/authenticate - for authetication (GET)

-/test - to the application is up or not
+/test - to the application is up or not (GET)

-/patents - returns all the patents in db
+/patents - returns all the patents in db (GET)

-/patents?size=n - returns 'n' patents from db
+/patents?size=n - returns 'n' patents from db (GET

+/patents - adds new patent to db (POST)

+/patents - updates existing patent in db (PUT)

+/patents - deletes existing patent in db (DELETE)

-/patents/{id}?applicationssn=x&casenumber=y - return Patent object with given patentid,applicationssn and casenumber (these three columns combined to form primary key)
+/patents/{id}?applicationssn=x&casenumber=y (GET) - return Patent object with given patentid,applicationssn and casenumber (these three columns are part of primary key)